noahSPICE/NoteTakerAPIChallenege/02-Challenge/README.md

 * Repository contains multiple descriptive commit messages.

-* Repository contains a high-quality README with description and a link to a walkthrough video.
+* Repository contains quality README file with description, screenshot, and link to deployed application.

-### Application Quality 10%

-* The application user experience is intuitive and easy to navigate.

-### Bonus
+### Bonus: +10 Points

-Fulfilling any of the following can add up to 20 points to your grade.
-Note that the highest grade you can achieve is still 100:

-* Application allows users to update employee managers (2 points).

-* Application allows users to view employees by manager (2 points).

-* Application allows users to view employees by department (2 points).

-* Application allows users to delete departments, roles, and employees (2 points for each).
+* Application allows users to delete notes.

-* Application allows users to view the total utilized budget of a department&mdash;in other words, the combined salaries of all employees in that department (8 points).

 ## Review

 You are required to submit BOTH of the following for review:

-* A walkthrough video demonstrating the functionality of the application.
+* The URL of the functional, deployed application.

 * The URL of the GitHub repository, with a unique name and a README describing the project.